James Nabrit Jr.: Early life and career

 James Nabrit Jr. was born in Georgia on September 7, 1900, to James Nabrit Sr., a Baptist minister and baker, and Gertrude Augusta West.
 Reverend James M. Nabrit Sr., a son of former slaves, taught at Central City College, became President of the American Baptist Institute in Nashville, and Secretary of the National Baptist Convention.
 Himself a learned college graduate, who taught some of his children Latin, Greek and physics, James M. Nabrit Sr. was the father of eight college graduates, and seven who earned advanced degrees.
-Nabrit Jr. graduated from Morehouse College in 1923 and from Northwestern University Law School in 1927.
+Nabrit Jr. graduated from Morehouse College in 1923 and from Northwestern University Law School in 1927, when he graduated first in his class.

 Nabrit Jr. married Norma Walton in 1924—they would remain married until her death in 1988—and taught at colleges in Louisiana and Arkansas from 1927 to 1930.
 From 1930 to 1936 he practiced law in Houston, Texas.
 Nabrit began teaching law at Howard University in 1936 and served as dean of Howard's law school from 1958 to 1960 and president of the university from 1960 to 1969.
 In 1938 he started the first formal civil rights law course in the United States.